-Laura’s radio show “That’s America To Me” airs November 16th at 12pm Pacific / 3pm Eastern on Golf Talk america.
+Laura’s radio show “That’s America To Me” airs Wednesdays 12pm Pacific / 3pm Eastern on Golf Talk America.
 Check it out! http://www.pgatour.com/radio/podcasts.html#golftalkamerica

 Peter Asher tells us all about how he was gifted his hit song “A World Without Love” from Paul McCartney on Golf Talk America!